EHfive/einat-ebpf/docs/guide/use-case.md

 Nat filtering: Endpoint Independent Filtering
 ```

-Also if you perform NAT behavior test with the some local source port but from a different address in a short gap, the result should also be EIM + EIF and the resulting external port should not be the same with previous test.
-Otherwise for a network setup with `einat` behind an external NAT, the external NAT has a fake EIM behavior.
+Also if you perform NAT behavior test with the same local source port but from a different address in a short gap, the result should also be EIM + EIF and the resulting external port should not be the same with previous test.
+Otherwise, for a network setup with `einat` behind an external NAT, the external NAT has a fake EIM behavior.

 ```shell
 $ stunclient stunserver.stunprotocol.org --mode full --verbosity 1 --protocol udp --localaddr 192.168.1.200 --localport 20000